Liveaboard vessel in the Red Sea with Diver on Tour

 Services and important notes

-• Accommodation on board in multi-bed cabin
+• Accommodation on board in a shared cabin

 • Full board including water, hot drinks and soft drinks

-• Planned diving operation during the liveaboard
+• Planned dive operation during the liveaboard

 • Tanks and weights